Skip to content

 What is Battery Saver?

-Windows 11’s Battery Saver helps conserve power on laptops and tablets by reducing resource usage when running on battery.
-When activated, it restricts certain features, which extends battery life and helps you get the most runtime from a single charge.
+Windows 11's Battery Saver helps conserve power on laptops and tablets by reducing resource usage when running on battery.
+Restricting certain features extends battery life and helps squeeze the most runtime from a single charge.

-Battery Saver usually turns on automatically when your battery reaches 20%.
+Battery Saver usually triggers automatically when the battery reaches 20%.

 Why Lower Your Screen Brightness?

-Dimming your screen when Windows 11’s Battery Saver is active helps your laptop last much longer on a single charge.
-Your screen uses a lot of power, so dimming it saves a significant amount of battery life.
-Windows 11 lets you control how much the screen dims to help extend battery power.
+Dimming the display when Windows 11's Battery Saver is active helps the laptop last much longer on a single charge.
+Displays consume considerable power, meaning lower brightness saves a significant amount of energy.
+Windows 11 provides controls to fine-tune how much the screen dims.

 Windows 11 lets you adjust the screen brightness reduction level when Battery Saver is active.
-You can also choose to turn this Battery Saver brightness feature on or off.
-This control helps manage power consumption and visual comfort.
+Toggling this control lets you balance battery savings against screen visibility.
+Managing power consumption and visual comfort keeps the device usable while saving energy.

 Important Things to Know